 Advisor, House of Mandela Family Foundation and Athens Democracy Forum

-Khalil Osiris is the founder of Reflecting Freedom Network (RFN), a non-profit charity that provides FREE web-based, accredited education and job skills training for people and communities impacted by incarceration.
-After spending 20 years in prison where Osiris earned his bachelor’s and master’s degrees from Boston University, he transformed his life and emerged with a deep understanding of how to use personal crisis and challenges as opportunities for self-improvement.
+Khalil Osiris is the founder of Reflecting Freedom Network (RFN), a non-profit charity that provides access to web-based, accredited education for individuals and communities impacted by incarceration.
+After spending 20 years in prison where Osiris earned his bachelor’s and master’s degrees from Boston University, he transformed his life and emerged with a deep understanding of how to use personal crises and challenges as opportunities for self-improvement.